Commonwealth Bank

 NSW Department of Education

-Led the strategic initiative for the NSW Department of Education's Assisted School Travel Program, addressing critical system inefficiencies that jeopardised student safety, resulting in streamlined operations and vastly improved child protection outcomes.
+Directed the strategic UX overhaul for the NSW Department of Education’s Assisted School Travel Program, addressing legacy system inefficiencies to improve task completion and child protection outcomes.

 Read Case Study